Best Practices and Etiquette for Zoom Panelists

 Become familiar with the Zoom camera and microphone controls

 The camera and microphone mute/unmute buttons may appear in several places on the screen depending on your configuration and you should know quickly how to mute and unmute your camera and microphone.
 The most consistently-available one is on the left at the bottom of the window (top on a tablet).
-It may be invisible until you hover your mouse over the bottom of the window.
+It may be invisible until you hover your mouse over the bottom of the window (or tap the screen of the tablet).

 When the Stop Video button has no red line through it, your camera is on.
 To turn your camera off, click the Stop Video button.